OmG3r/steam-trade/README.md

 puts logged.fa() # will give a random code

 ```
+## More commands
+you can find more non-vital commands in the [wiki](https://github.com/OmG3r/steam-trade/wiki)
 ## License

 The gem is available as open source under the terms of the [GNU GPLV3](https://github.com/OmG3r/steam-trade/blob/master/LICENSE).